KoalasinTraffic/KoalasinTraffic.github.io/spd/_news/2023-09-10-truly-endless.md

 For endless, your computer may experience performance issues due to having too many enemies in the game...
 Don't forget to use items as they deal percent damage.
 Also, I added a beta global leaderboard system, several bug fixes, and balanced some of the towers.

-Wave generation
+Endless wave generation
+* Endless waves technically stop once the potential score you can get reaches 2 billion, so not truly endless but it's very hard to reach that point.
 * Health and damage datatypes have been changed to handle values up to 1e300.
-* Endless waves technically stop once the potential score you can get reaches 2 billion, but I highly doubt anyone can reach it.
 * Serfs are now significantly easier at high levels.
 Before, their health increased faster than the main waves.
 Now, it's been changed to be calculated based on the main wave's health.
 * Points you can make: [https://koalasintraffic.github.io/spd/scoring](https://koalasintraffic.github.io/spd/scoring)
 * Money you can make: [https://koalasintraffic.github.io/spd/money](https://koalasintraffic.github.io/spd/money)